-When I was seventeen in the late 1960s, my mother was stricken with colon cancer.
-She was given six months to live, so she asked my father for one thing, that we would all start going to church until the end.
+In the late 1960s, I was 17 and my mother was stricken with colon cancer.
+She was given six months to live.
+She asked my father for one thing: that we would all start going to church.

 Shortly after her diagnosis, she asked our new pastor if she could be anointed with healing oil and prayer.
 She did not ask to be completely healed, only that she be given life long enough to see that all her children were safely on their own road to life.

-She became ill for the last time when my baby sister (who was eleven at the time mother was afflicted with cancer) graduated from high school.
-Seven *years* after her diagnosis.
+She became ill for the last time when my baby sister (who was 11 when mother was diagnosed with cancer) graduated from high school.
+Seven years after her diagnosis.

 I didn’t know what to do.
-I was twenty-four at the time, and had never dealt with someone dying of disease.
+I was 24 at the time, and had never dealt with someone dying.
 I was paralyzed by indecision and fear.

-Calmly, he pulled a chair near her bed and took her hand.
-As he held it gently in his, he spoke softly, “Mother, you know you will not be leaving this hospital alive.”
+Calmly, he pulled a chair up to her bed and took her hand.
+As he held it gently in his, he said softly, “Mother, you know you will not be leaving this hospital alive.”

 Tears welled up in my eyes, nearly blinding me, as my mother covered his hands with her own, and in a moment of lucidity, she whispered, “I know.”
 I stayed long enough to watch the two of them face her frightening future together.